GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 RFs can be exported from H5 file to special format for RF inversion using the `rf_inversion_export.py` script.
 This script takes an input H5 file (which may contain RFs prior to quality filtering since `rf_inversion_export.py` has some filtering support) and a specified output folder.
-In the output folder, the script outputs one `.dat` file per channel per station containing the RF trace amplitude, with moveout, as a function of time at specific sampling rate of 6.25 Hz.
+In the output folder, the script outputs one `.dat` file per channel per station containing the RF trace amplitude, with moveout, as a function of time at a specific sampling rate of 6.25 Hz.
 These `.dat` files are then ready for ingestion into RF inversion Fortran code.